Covid-19 Notice for 2021 Rainier Programs

-IMG is accredited by the American Mountain Guides Association.
 The leader of this program will be chosen from among our top ski guides with a solid history on Mt.
 Rainier.
 You can count on the very best of ski guiding and instruction from our internationally renowned staff of guides.
 We employ a light and efficient philosophy for climbing on this program.
 We will pack and prepare at the start of the program to make sure the team is traveling as light and efficiently as possible in order to maximize enjoyment of the entire journey.

 Training and Skiing Ability

 The Ski Mountaineering Seminar is designed for people with strong intermediate/advanced backcountry touring and splitboard skills.
 The goal is to ski the best sections of the route, but sometimes you have to ski through less than perfect snow to get there.
 Ski mountaineering on Mt.
 Rainier is a serious endeavor and one that demands good physical fitness.
 Mt.
 Rainier is the most imposing glaciated peak in the lower 48 States and has long been a premier training ground for climbs such as Denali, Aconcagua and the Himalayas.
 To learn more about training for this trip, please read our suggestions on the Rainier FAQ page as well as Training Suggestions for Mt.
 Rainier.

 All participants must have excellent physical fitness and strong intermediate to advanced backcountry skiing ability in varied snow conditions.